Independent African news, markets, culture and politics.

 Presidency engages Miyetti-Allah leaders to curb cattle roaming in Abuja — Daily Nigerian

-The Nigerian Presidency has engaged in dialogue with the leadership of the Miyetti Allah Cattle Breeders Association of Nigeria (MACBAN) to address the issue of cows roaming the streets of Abuja, the nation’s capital.
-The meeting, initiated by the Sultan of Sokoto, Sa’ad Abubakar III, and the Minister of Livestock Development, Idi Maiha, aimed to find a lasting solution to the challenges faced by pastoralists in the country.
+The Nigerian Presidency has entered into dialogue with the leadership of the Miyetti Allah Cattle Breeders Association of Nigeria (MACBAN) to address the problem of cows roaming the streets of Abuja, the nation’s capital.
+The meeting, convened at the initiative of the Sultan of Sokoto, Sa’ad Abubakar III, and the Minister of Livestock Development, Idi Maiha, seeks a lasting solution to the challenges faced by pastoralists across the country.

-According to the Senior Special Assistant to the President on Livestock Development, Idris Abiola-Ajimobi, the administration of President Bola Tinubu is committed to resolving the problems affecting pastoralists.
-Abiola-Ajimobi stated that the government is working to establish ranches, Special Agro Industrial Processing Zones, and revive grazing reserves to provide a safe and conducive environment for pastoralists to operate.
-The goal is to provide basic social amenities, including feeds, water, healthcare systems, and veterinary clinics.
+Idris Abiola‑Ajimobi, the Senior Special Assistant to the President on Livestock Development, affirmed that President Bola Tinubu’s administration is committed to resolving the issues affecting pastoralists.
+He explained that the government is working to establish ranches, Special Agro‑Industrial Processing Zones, and to revive grazing reserves, thereby creating a safe and conducive environment for pastoral activities.
+The plan includes providing basic social amenities such as feed, water, healthcare systems, and veterinary clinics.

-The meeting also discussed the issue of out-of-school children, particularly among pastoralist communities.
-Dr. Balarabe Kakale, Special Assistant to the Minister of Education, noted that the Federal Ministry of Education is working to provide inclusive education solutions.
-The stakeholders unanimously agreed to partner with the Federal Ministry of Livestock Development to provide sustainable grazing solutions and educational opportunities for pastoralist children.
+The discussion also covered the problem of out‑of‑school children, particularly within pastoralist communities.
+Dr. Balarabe Kakale, Special Assistant to the Minister of Education, indicated that the Federal Ministry of Education is developing inclusive education solutions.
+All stakeholders agreed to partner with the Federal Ministry of Livestock Development to deliver sustainable grazing options and educational opportunities for pastoralist children.

-The National President of MACBAN, Baba Othman-Ngelzarma, affirmed that the meeting was organized to address the concerns of cows roaming the city center and the issue of out-of-school children among pastoralist communities.
-He disclosed that a committee would be set up to find a lasting solution to the problem.
-The committee’s establishment is a significant step towards addressing the challenges faced by pastoralists and ensuring that Abuja serves as a model for sustainable livestock management.
+Baba Othman‑Ngelzarma, National President of MACBAN, confirmed that the meeting was organized to tackle both the issue of cattle roaming the city centre and the prevalence of out‑of‑school children among pastoralist families.
+He announced the formation of a committee tasked with finding a lasting solution to these problems.
+The committee’s establishment marks a significant step toward addressing pastoralists’ challenges and positioning Abuja as a model for sustainable livestock management.

-The Nigerian government’s efforts to engage with MACBAN and address the challenges faced by pastoralists demonstrate a commitment to finding solutions to the complex issues affecting the country.
-By providing a conducive environment for pastoralists to operate and access to educational opportunities, the government aims to promote peaceful coexistence and socio-economic development.
-The outcome of the meeting and the establishment of the committee are crucial steps towards achieving these goals.
+Overall, the Nigerian government’s engagement with MACBAN underscores its commitment to confronting the complex issues affecting pastoralists.
+By creating a supportive environment for livestock operations and expanding access to education, the administration aims to promote peaceful coexistence and socio‑economic development.
+The outcomes of the meeting and the newly formed committee are crucial milestones toward achieving these objectives.

 Scroll to Top